mutaimwiti/rbactl/DOCUMENTATION.md

 ##### `loadPolicies()`

 This function loads policies that are defined on separate files into one object.
-It expects one parameter; `pathname` - path to the policies.
+It expects one parameter: `pathname` - path to the policies.
 It returns an object with all entities as the top level keys.
 The inner keys are the actions and their values are the rules that define how access is controlled.
 Example: